Surrogacy Implications Counselling:

 If you are thinking about becoming a surrogate, or you are currently looking for someone to be your surrogate, there is LOTS to think about.
 There is a mandatory counselling process built into the Surrogacy legislation for each state, but it can also be helpful to have a place to talk about what surrogacy would mean for you and your family well before you commence the formal process.

 Narelle really knows surrogacy.
-Over the past 10 years, she has supported over 70 surrogacy arrangements.
+Since 2010, she has supported over 100 surrogacy arrangements.
 She has been there with families as they prepare for surrogacy and after their babies are born – she has even been thrilled to help a few families welcome their second surrogacy baby into the world!!

 Narelle has also had the quite unique experience of travelling around the world investigating the implications of cross-border surrogacy for Australian families (you can read her blog here or access the complete report she wrote for her Churchill Fellowship here) so she really understands the issues you need to consider – whether you are contemplating becoming a surrogate, or whether you are exploring using a surrogate – either in Australia or overseas.
 Narelle is based in Brisbane, but can offer Telehealth consultations – wherever you are based in the world.